csi-covid19/csi-covid19.github.io/Today/3-27-today.md

 NO. 11.
 THE CITY UNIVERSITY OF NEW YORK – AUTHORIZATION OF A SPECIAL COVID-19 STUDENT ACTIVITY FEE WAIVER FOR SPRING 2020:

-* Governor  CUOMO announces several things, including: [link](https://www.governor.ny.gov/news/video-b-roll-audio-photos-rush-transcript-amid-ongoing-covid-19-pandemic-governor-cuomo)
+* Governor  CUOMO announces several thing. [link](https://www.governor.ny.gov/news/video-b-roll-audio-photos-rush-transcript-amid-ongoing-covid-19-pandemic-governor-cuomo) A selection of those possibly impacting CUNY is made below:

 Governor Announces Selection of Additional Sites for Temporary Hospitals, on Top of Four Other Sites Under Construction; Asks President Trump to Approve Sites Immediately so Construction Can Begin